-Use a compass and piece of chalk to mark a circle on the concrete measuring 3 feet in diameter.
+Use a beam compass and piece of chalk to mark a circle on the concrete measuring 3 feet in diameter.
 This marks the inner circle of your fire pit, the circle around which you should construct the walls of the pit.

-Place the dry ready-mix mortar in a wheelbarrow, add the package-recommended amount of water and stir thoroughly to create a thick mixture, the consistency of brownie batter.
+Place dry ready-mix mortar in a wheelbarrow, add the package-recommended amount of water and stir thoroughly to create a thick mixture, the consistency of brownie batter.
 Use a garden hoe to mix the mortar and then rinse the hoe thoroughly before the mortar dries.

 Scoop up a trowel full of mortar and place it on the concrete outside the chalk circle.
 Set one of the precast stone blocks into place on top of the mortar, pressing down until 1/2 to 3/4 of an inch of mortar sits between the concrete and the block.